jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 Tasks:

-* *Riaan:* Add links to the calendar to the website.
+* *Lancelot:* Add links to the calendar to the website.
 * *Lee:* [#11](https://github.com/DrupalAssociationSA/InternalDocumentation/issues/11#issuecomment-63364481)

 Tasks: